Privacy Policy

 We may transfer personal data to recipients or service providers located outside the UK and/or European Economic Area (EEA).

 Where such transfers take place, we ensure appropriate safeguards are in place to protect personal data in accordance with applicable data protection laws.
-These safeguards may include:
+These safeguards may include the use of approved standard contractual clauses, international data transfer agreements, or transfers to countries that have been recognised as providing an adequate level of data protection.

-Under UK data protection law, you have the following rights:
+Under UK data protection law, you have the following rights in relation to your personal data:

-- Right to rectification – Correct inaccurate or incomplete data
+• Right to rectification – You have the right to request that inaccurate or incomplete personal data is corrected

 You have the right to complain to the UK Information Commissioner’s Office (ICO) or another relevant data protection authority if you are dissatisfied with how we manage your personal data.